ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

   * How you design the configurator is not specified by the pattern
   * In testing, the test cases act both as the configurator and the driving actor: creates and connects the players, and then drives the app

+### Required constraints to meet the pattern

+* App defines an interface (provided or required) for all external interactions
+* App defines driving ports for the provided interfaces, and driven ports for the driven interfaces
+* External actors are not allowed to access anything inside the hexagon directly
+* Ports and interfaces, technology-neutral.
+They use terms hat only express business needs

+### Non required things.
+Up to you

+* The patterns says nothing about how to implement the configurator
+* It also does not legislate how you name your ports.
+Nor how granular the ports are
+* Nothing about how the code base is organized
+* How you organize and design your adapters
+* The pattern does not exclude the possibility that you have "nested Ports & Adapters"
+* Nothing to say about how you structure your application internally.
+You're welcome to use DDD or not, separate functions from model or not, etc.

 ## Code Samples

 * A series of samples in several langs.
 From dead simple to complete samples